victorkleb/scRNA-seq_stable_clust/README.md

 **Appendices**

-The file Appendices.pdf provides derivations of closed-form expressions
+The document Appendices.pdf provides derivations of closed-form expressions.
   - Appendix A: an expression for the mean sum of squares of a gene's Pearson residuals with a Poisson model; this characterizes the gene's variability
-  - Appendix B: an expression for a cell's contribution to the sum of squares of a gene's Pearson residuals; this identifies outlier cells that make exceptionally large contributions to the sum of squares a gene's Pearson residuals -- that is, to the gene's variability
+  - Appendix B: an expression for a cell's contribution to the sum of squares of a gene's Pearson residuals; this can identify outlier cells that make exceptionally large contributions to the gene's variability
 <br>

 **Analysis code**
-- For each of the seven data sets studied in the article there is a program folder containing the complete process pipeline
+- For each of the seven data sets studied in the article, there is a folder of programs that constitute the process pipeline.
-- The file **Pearson_residuals_utilities_csc.py** contains functions used by programs in the pipeline folders
+- The file **Pearson_residuals_utilities_csc.py** contains functions used by these programs.
 <br>

 The folder for each data set is customized with